 Explore AI Classes in Northern VirginiaLearn in-demand technology and computer skills to launch a new career in design, programming, marketing, business, and more.
 See the career pages for more information on required skills, tips for landing a job, typical day-to-day work, and where to find job postings.

-10% less than the U.S. averageSoftware engineers use their extensive knowledge of user experience design, operating systems, and programming languages to develop software.
+16% less than the U.S. averageSoftware Engineers use their extensive knowledge of user experience design, operating systems, and programming languages to develop software.
 They can create different types of software, from games to operating systems.
 After analyzing a client's needs, they design, develop, and test software to meet that need.
-Software engineers can be divided into two distinct career categories: application engineers and systems engineers.
+Software Engineers can be divided into two distinct career categories: Application Engineers and Systems Engineers.

-8% more than the U.S. averageData scientists collect, organize, and analyze large sets of data, providing analysis that is key to decision making.
+5% less than the U.S. averageData Scientists collect, organize, and analyze large sets of data, providing analysis that is key to decision-making.
 Governments, non-profits, and businesses of all types rely on data for forecasting, risk management, and resource allocation.
-Data scientists discover and analyze trends in data, and report their findings to stakeholders.
-They will use algorithms and models to simplify and mine data sets to create data-driven recommendations.
-Data scientists are needed across a handful of industries, especially the ubiquity of data and the reliance on it for business decision-making.
+Data Scientists discover and analyze trends in data and report their findings to stakeholders.
+They use algorithms and models to simplify and mine datasets, creating data-driven recommendations.
+Data Scientists are needed across a variety of industries, especially with the ubiquity of data and its critical role in business decision-making.

 $104,000 / year in Northern Virginia

-16% less than the U.S. averageUser experience (UX) designers are responsible for ensuring that digital products offer a seamless user experience, through prototyping, user research, and user testing.
-They will test the navigation and functionality of websites, apps, and more.
-UX designers must stay current on design trends to ensure ongoing adherence to best practices.
-They will also conduct ongoing user research to understand the habits and needs of users.
+18% less than the U.S. averageUser experience (UX) designers are responsible for ensuring that digital products offer a seamless user experience by prototyping, conducting user research, and performing user testing.
+They test the navigation and functionality of websites, apps, and other digital products.
+UX designers must stay current on design trends to maintain adherence to best practices.
+They also conduct ongoing user research to understand the habits and needs of users.

-15% less than the U.S. averageProduct managers guide product development from ideation to market.
+18% less than the U.S. averageProduct Managers guide product development from ideation to market.
 Starting with consumer and market research, they use their understanding of customer wants and needs to inform product development and go-to-market strategy.
-They will work closely with engineering, marketing, sales, and other teams to launch products.
+They will work closely with Engineering, Marketing, Sales, and Other Teams to launch products.
 After launch, they solicit and analyze feedback on the product to inform future iterations.

 Showing 6 of 12 career paths